 HOW TO: Implement a Social Media Business Strategy

-Internal Talent Management (ITM) which specializes in employee training and human resources consulting.
+Sharlyn Lauby is the president of Internal Talent Management (ITM) which specializes in employee training and human resources consulting.
 She authors a blog at hrbartender.com.

-should have a social media policy and what should be included in that policy.
+Over the past few months, we’ve talked about whether you should have a social media policy and what should be included in that policy.
 It only seems logical to discuss the next step in the process, which is what to consider when implementing a social media strategy in your workplace.

 Just having a policy isn’t good enough — you need a plan to put it in place.
 Here are five areas to discuss when implementing a social media strategy.